Course materials for/by Peter L. Patrick. May contain copyright material used for educational purposes. Please respect copyright.

 Specific Criteria for Assessment in LG474

 The criteria and advice above are GENERAL, and not developed with this module in mind.
-Please ALSO attend to these expectations which are specifically for Lg474 work:
+Please ALSO attend to these expectations which are specifically for this module:

 o Locate and use multiple appropriate sources for each main point.
 How many?
 See below.